- New To BattleTech?

 Then there’s presentation of information.
 There’s lots of occasions in the rules where an activity has a lot of modifiers or a list of conditionals to go with it.
 Whenever this was the case, the mods were separated out from the main text, instead of just burying them in a paragraph.
 That way the essential information, especially key numbers, leaps out at you.

 Finally, there’s segregation of information.
-We tried to keep the more unusual information segregated from the main rules, even if technically a weird rules section might go with a main rules section.
-For example, Underwater Combat is in TW’s Combat section.
-To me, this was a big chunk of rules that rarely saw play and constantly got in the way when looking for something basic.
+We tried to keep the more unusual, rarely referenced information segregated from the main rules, even if technically an unusual rules section could fit with a main rules section.
+For example, Underwater Combat is in TW’s Combat section, which technically makes sense because it’s an offshoot of Combat.
+To me though, this was a big chunk of rules that rarely saw play and constantly got in the way when looking for something basic.
 So, we took the most basic elements of such oddball scenarios, covered that and only that in the relevant chapter (Movement or Combat), and then shunted the rest off to specialist sections.
 For example, movement in water of some sort is common, so that’s all in Movement.
 But fully submerged underwater combat is quite rare, so that just gets a quick mention in Combat and then you’re instructed to see The Battlefield chapter, which handles unusual environments.

-The Manual also splits more of the material in TW out into separate chapters.
-Damage is removed from Combat and given its own chapter, both to keep Combat more manageable in size but also because damage can come as a result of movement (falling) as well.
-Piloting Skill Rolls are also separated out from their placement in TW’s Movement chapter, since battle damage means that PSRs can occur in the Movement or Combat phases.
+Compared to TW, the Manual also splits more of the key material out into separate chapters.
+Damage is removed from Combat and given its own chapter, both to make Combat more manageable in size but also because damage can occur during movement and in the Heat Phase (due to falling) as well.
+Piloting Skill Rolls are also separated out from their placement in TW’s Movement chapter, since PSRs can occur in the Movement, Combat, and Heat phases.
 Instead, the PSR rules are with the falling rules, in their own chapter.

 The most important change in this regard is how Weapons and Equipment are handled.
 In TW, these rules were in the middle of the Combat chapter.
 Further, a lot of the rules information for weapons in TW is only found on the Weapons and Equipment tables at the back, in footnotes.